 works – To be “prudent” is another word for wise,

 and to be “respectable” refers to reputation.
-Respect is something
+Respect is something we give

-that we give those who deserve it, and we must devote our
+to those who deserve it, and we must devote our

 lives to earning it from others.
 We need to respect one another’s faith, but